 Carefully examine the login form.
 Take note of the following:

-The site requires both a username and a password.
+The site requires both a username and a password - this is called credential-based authentication.

 Attempt to log in using a few random combinations of usernames and passwords.
 For example: